-House Bill 5679 would amend the William Van Regenmorter Crime Victim's Rights Act to expand the definition of serious misdemeanor to include additional misdemeanor offenses.
+House Bill 4422 would amend the William Van Regenmorter Crime Victim's Rights Act to expand the definition of serious misdemeanor to include additional misdemeanor offenses.
 The term includes a wide range of misdemeanor offenses and substantially similar local ordinances, such as domestic violence, assault and battery, breaking and entering, child abuse in the fourth degree, certain firearm violations, and certain drunk and drugged violations, among others.
-The bill would add to the list of crimes designated as a serious misdemeanor.

-Beginning January 1, 2023, serious misdemeanor would include the following offenses, in addition to those currently designated under the act:
+Beginning January 1, 2024, serious misdemeanor would include the following offenses, in addition to those currently designated under the act: